 The idea is to bring your own apples, help mill and press them, and take away your juice.
-We are fortunate to have access to a couple of privately-owned presses in the area.
-No fee and no experience required.
+We are fortunate to have access to a couple of privately-owned presses close by.

 There are some ‘how-to’ guides about preserving juice, cider-making and other aspects of the craft at the bottom of this page.